 I think it’s a testament to this town of ours that the mere cracking open of the heavens is not enough to stop us.
 Instead we slip on the galoshes and mittens and stride forth into the dank, dim, darkness for a howlin’ good evening.

-Grim and gory and ghoulishly frightful, Sheppard’s Bush is magically transformed into a macabre wonderland of creepy delights.
+Grim and gory and ghoulishly frightful, Sheppard’s Bush (in Aurora) is magically transformed into a macabre wonderland of creepy delights.
 As you step through the open, striking mouth of a giant green reptile, you leave the forest you thought you knew well behind.
 Stepping the trail, guided only by the lights of grimacing Jack o’ Lanterns, it’s hard to believe that these are the same paths you trod mere days before.
 That lush forest walk, the floor a carpet of fallen gold leaves, the dog sniffing excitedly, the friendly fellow walker wishing you a warm hello are all gone, wisps of ghostly memories as gossamer and fleeting as the ghouls floating amongst the trees.

 “Grim and gory and ghoulishly frightful, Sheppard’s Bush is magically transformed into a macabre wonderland of creepy delights.”